Wei D. Lu

 University, Cambridge, MA.
 He joined the faculty of the University

-of Michigan in 2005 and is currently an Associate Professor.
+of Michigan in 2005 and is currently a Professor.
 Currently he is a co-Editor-in-Chief for

 Nanoscale, a member of the

 ITRS (International Technology Roadmap for Semiconductors) ERD (Emerging Research Device) working group, a member of the

 IEEE, MRS, APS, and an active member of several IEEE technical committees

 and program committees.
 He was a recipient of the NSF CAREER